Morglaf/BookBrew/README.md

 ## Features

 - Convert your Markdown notes into professionally typeset books
-- Multiple layout templates for different book formats
+- Multiple layout templates for different book formats (currently only Brsnob A5 available, more coming soon)
 - Support for various imposition schemes (signatures, spreads)
 - Cover generator with spine width calculation
 - Dynamic fields for customizing your book's metadata